peterhinch/micropython_ir/TRANSMITTER.md

 value is transmitted comprising the 8 bit address and its one's complement, enabling the receiver to perform a simple error check.
-The `NEC` class supports these modes by checking the value of `addr` passed to `.transmit` and sending the complement for 8 bit values.
+The `NEC` class supports these modes by checking the value of `addr` passed to `.transmit` and sending the complement for values < 256.

-`toggle` is ignored.
+A value passed in `toggle` is ignored.

 #### Sony classes